AUAP/AP2018/README.md

 - In general, the mini ex needs to submit on github on Monday (before the lecture), and peer-feedback should be done on Tue (before the Wed tutorial class)
 - It is mandatory to submit weekly mini exercises and to provide feedback to your peers.
 Those who fails to do any of them may incur a penalty of absence in one class.

+## RULES: (in relation to Exam A)
+1. To pass the participation requirement and to enter Exam A, you need to attend at least 75% of the course including guest lectures which means you can only skip maximum 3 lecture classes **and** 3 tutorials.
+2. Weekly mini exercises (together with written peer-feedback) is considered as part of the course participation.
+For those who fail to submit their work may incur a penalty of absence in one class.
+3. You need to submit your final project with the runme, readme as well as having a presentation to the class at the last lecture.

 ## Peer tutoring/ respondents format
 -  Within 15-20 mins presentation (peer tutoring)
     - Teaching (able to describe/speak about code and how it works)